Floorp-Projects/Floorp/taskcluster/docs/platforms.rst

    Windows 2012 AArch64 Shippable, ,
    Windows 2012 AArch64 DevEdition, ,
    Windows 2012 x64 addon, ,
-   Windows 2012 x64 NoOpt, ,
+   Windows 2012 x64 NoOpt, , "| Developer build - Disable optimizations, enable debug options
+   | Only runs on m-c"
    Windows 2012 x64 DevEdition, ,
-   Windows MinGW, Tom Ritter, the Tor project uses MinGW; make sure we test that for them Android 4.0 API16+, ,
+   Windows MinGW, Tom Ritter, "| the Tor project uses MinGW; make sure we test that for them
+   | Only runs on autoland, m-c and m-esr"
+   Android 4.0 API16+, , "| All Android jobs are for GeckoView.
+Fenix uses m-b and Focus uses m-r.
+   | We run these tests in the CI to make sure that GeckoView tests do not regress."
    Android 4.0 API16+ Beta, ,
    Android 4.0 API16+ Release, ,
    Android 4.0 API16+ GeckoView multi-arch fat AAR, ,